-Originally Published: January 17, 2003 - Last Updated / Reviewed On: July 7, 2008
+Originally Published: January 17, 2003 - Last Updated / Reviewed On: March 20, 2015

-my friends and i did shrooms the other night and they mentioned "peyote." i was wondering, what is "peyote," what does it do to you, and what are the side effects? thanks!
+My friends and I did shrooms the other night and they mentioned "peyote."
+I was wondering, what is "peyote"?
+What does it do to you?
+And what are the side effects?
+Thanks!

 Peyote, a small spineless cactus (Lophophora williamsii), has been used for many years for its hallucinogenic properties.
 The plant contains mescaline, the main active ingredient, which produces the hallucinatory effect (more on other effects in a bit).
 Usually, the crown of the peyote plant is cut off and then dried.
 It is then either chewed or the dried cacti are soaked in water to create a hallucinogenic liquid.
 Some may also boil the cacti for hours to make a tea (for a less bitter taste).
 Mescaline can be synthesized as well.

 The U.S. government classifies peyote and mescaline as schedule I (one) controlled substances, and it is illegal.
 That being said, it has long been used by Native American societies in what is now Mexico and the southwestern United States, and is native to both of these regions.
 The drug has been a part of Native American religious ceremonies for a long time now and continues to be used today by the Native American Church, the only organization exempt from federal law regarding use of peyote.